How it works?

 Google PageSpeed Insights

-Industry-standard tool for measuring web performance, accessibility, best practices, and SEO.
+Industry-standard tool for measuring web performance, accessibility, and SEO.

 pagespeed.web.dev